ni/nimi-python/docs/niswitch/attributes.rst

 .. py:attribute:: analog_bus_sharing_enable

     Enables or disables sharing of an analog bus line so that multiple  NI SwitchBlock devices may connect to it simultaneously.
-To enable  multiple NI SwitchBlock devices to share an analog bus line, set this  attribute to VI_TRUE for each device on the channel that corresponds  with the shared analog bus line.
-The default value for all devices is  VI_FALSE, which disables sharing of the analog bus.
+To enable  multiple NI SwitchBlock devices to share an analog bus line, set this  property to True for each device on the channel that corresponds  with the shared analog bus line.
+The default value for all devices is  False, which disables sharing of the analog bus.
     Refer to the Using the Analog Bus on an NI SwitchBlock Carrier topic  in the NI Switches Help for more information about sharing the analog bus.